Discworld / The Science of Discworld

 - Early-Bird Cameo: Roundworld itself, as Rincewind and Twoflower briefly travel there in The Colour of Magic.
 The Librarian briefly encounters Darwin in the first book.

-- Exact Words: What are the chances of Ponder's thaum-splitting magical reactor "just blowin' up and destroyin' the entire university?"
+- What are the chances of Ponder's thaum-splitting magical reactor "just blowin' up and destroyin' the entire university?"
 None at all.
-If it goes up, it won't just blow up the university - it'll destroy the entire Discworld.
+If it goes up, it won't just blow up the university - it'll destroy the entire city, or even the Discworld.

 - The Fair Folk: In volume 2.